 This is a 2.1 mile trail and is rated as ‘hard’ by AllTrails.
 It’s fairly short but goes pretty much straight up to the peak.
 Enjoy views of the Sonoran desert and try some of the other trails along the way, such as the Freedom Loop and the Piestewa Peak Circumference.
 This is a trail known for its good sunset viewing.

-Tom’s Thumb is a granite rock formation in the McDowell Sonoran Preserve.
+Tom’s Thumb is a granite rock formation in the McDowell Sonoran Preserve, which has some of the best places to hike in Phoenix.
 From the north side, you can enjoy views of the city and catch a glimpse of the Four Peaks.
 There are various trails for different levels, but a majority of them are ranked difficult in this area.

-Camelback Mountain Park is probably one of the best known hiking spots in Phoenix.
+Camelback Mountain Park is probably one of the best known spots, and has some of the best trails in Phoenix.
 With over 200 miles of trails in the park, there is something for everyone.
 The Echo Canyon Trail is a bit more advanced with a steep incline and rugged terrain, but the views at the top are worth the effort.

 Our Personal Favs